-You go on to your favorite marketplace’s website and search for a pair of floral shorts for your upcoming holiday – but instead you are shown a bunch of floral, striped and polka dotted shirts, some floral t-shirts, floral skirts and some striped socks!
+You go on to your favorite marketplace’s website and search for a pair of floral shorts for your upcoming holiday – but instead, you are shown a bunch of floral, striped and polka dotted shirts, some floral t-shirts, floral skirts, and some striped socks!
 Yes, they got your pattern right but they didn’t quite get the category you were looking for.
 And, where did striped socks come from?!
-As a frustrated customer you log off and move on to the next marketplace.
+As a frustrated customer, you log off and move on to the next marketplace.

 This happens far too often in large marketplaces.
 With great growth comes great catalog size.
-With great catalog size comes great discoverability problems.
+With the great catalog size comes great discoverability problems.
 It is fairly well-known that Pareto has something to say in the realm of product discovery as well, namely,

 80% of your audience only discovers 20% of your product catalog.

 Why is product discovery such a hard problem to crack?

 With the tech-savvy shoppers of this generation, selling on different channels is an absolute must.
 But, this also brings in different cataloging requirements.
 While discoverability through web searches might be the most important factor in a Google merchandising catalog, indexability for more relevant results might be the need of the hour for the e-commerce store catalog.
 The reality is that retailers today have small armies that manually sort through, cleanse, and standardize product information for thousands of images in a catalog.
 This product information is what gets indexed onto your site content, and is what shoppers use to find items.

 Apart from human fatigue, manual tagging increases the risk of spelling errors and misclassification.
 If you are a multi-channel seller, you are dealing with product information from different sellers, who have their own labelling conventions, further adding to the stress of organizing your catalog.